-The Cotswolds National Landscape was designated as an Area of Outstanding Natural Beauty (AONB) in 1966, and extended in area in 1990.
+The Cotswolds National Landscape (CNL) was designated as an Area of Outstanding Natural Beauty (AONB) in 1966, and extended in area in 1990.
 Although AONB is still the legal name of the designation it was rebranded as a National Landscape for most purposes in June 2020.
 At 790 square miles, or 2038 square kilometres, it is the largest AONB - and the third largest protected landscape, including National Parks - in England.
-The National Landscape stretches from Bath and Wiltshire in the south, through Gloucestershire and Oxfordshire to Warwickshire and Worcestershire in the north.
+The CNL stretches from Bath and Wiltshire in the south, through Gloucestershire and Oxfordshire to Warwickshire and Worcestershire in the north.
 It cuts across 15 local authority areas.

-AONBs are landscapes whose distinctive character and natural beauty are so outstanding that it is in the nation's interest to safeguard them.
+National landscapes are landscapes whose distinctive character and natural beauty are so outstanding that it is in the nation's interest to safeguard them.
 The statutory purpose of AONB designation is to conserve and enhance their natural beauty.

-Each AONB has been designated by reason of its 'special qualities'.
+Each national landscape has been designated by reason of its 'special qualities'.
 These include the flora, fauna, historical and cultural associations as well as landscape and scenic views.
-Information on the 'special qualities' of the Cotswolds National Landscape is provided in Chapter 4.
+Information on the 'special qualities' of the CNL is provided in Chapter 4.

-Further information on National Landscape (AONB) designation is provided in Appendix 1 and information on 'natural beauty' is provided in Appendix 2.
+Further information on national landscape designation is provided in Appendix 1 and information on 'natural beauty' is provided in Appendix 2.